seanfitzg/home-cooking/README.md

 # HomeCookingApi
-This is an ongoing, albeit fairly basic, demo application I'm building to learn, investigate & showcase some skills and technologies required to build a full stack React -> ASP.Net Core application.
+This is an ongoing, albeit fairly basic, demo application I'm building to learn/investigate some of the skills and technologies required to build a full stack React -> ASP.Net Core application.

 This is the back-end service, currently deployed to Azure on https://homecooking.azurewebsites.net/recipes.
 The front-end React UI is on: https://github.com/seanfitzg/homecooking-web